An overview of what makes UCLA, and the DGSOM, unique

 Educational Range and Quality of Experience

-Excellence in Faculty and Mentorship
+Excellence in Faculty Membership

 The David Geffen School of Medicine at UCLA (DGSOM) is accredited by the Liaison Committee for Medical Education (LCME), the accrediting agency serving medical schools in United States and Canada.
 Accreditation by the LCME establishes eligibility for selected federal grants and programs, including Title VII funding administered by the U.S. Public Health Service.
 Additionally, graduate of LCME-accredited schools are eligible for residency programs accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 DGSOM was first accredited by the LCME in 1951.